vajrender/Weight-Monitor-App/README.md

 - Install MongoDb in the system.

-- Download the Emulator-Sensor program from [I'm an inline-style link] https://github.com/egen/sensor-emulator and import it into Eclipse as Existing Maven Project.
+- Download the Emulator-Sensor program from https://github.com/egen/sensor-emulator and import it into Eclipse as Existing Maven Project.
 Right Click on the project Run As --> Maven clean and then Run As --> Maven install.
 A .jar with name sensor-emulator-0.0.1-SNAPSHOT.jar will be generated inside the target folder.

 - Download the project as .zip from github and extract it.
 Import it into Eclipse as Existing Maven Project.
 Right Click on the project Run As --> Maven clean and then Run As --> Maven install.
 A .jar with name WeightMonitor-0.0.1-SNAPSHOT.jar will be created inside the target folder.